zoolanders/documentation/zoofilter/01.basics/03.integration/docs.md

 ## Results displaying

-You can set up the view of the results page in the **"ZOOfilter Result"** layout.
+You can set up the view of the results page in the **ZOOfilter Result** layout.
 The procedure is the same as for the Search layout.

 Drag & Drop the elements you would like the results page to be composed by.
 You can place any Element here.